 Members of this group discuss subjects related to the Classics.

 Concerts in Motion

-The RCS Debate Team competes in Public Forum debate at local and national tournaments.
+The team competes in Public Forum debate at local and national tournaments.
 Students learn argumentation skills, research techniques, and competition strategies.
 The resolutions under debate typically focus on current events topics.
-For a list of past topics, click here.
 9th-grade students participate in the team through the debate mini-course.
 Upperclassmen participate through the mini-course and/or the debate activity-advisory.
-Above, eight members of the team with Darius Weil, the faculty adviser, center, at the NYC Invitational hosted by the Bronx High School of Science in October.
-The team competed in a bracket made up of 250 schools from around the country.

 Falcons on the Air

 Our goal is to share Riverdale sports teams scores and special information to the broader Riverdale community.